 About the Author

-A former journalist for many years in the U.S. and Spain, Valerie has written and contributed to articles and essays in publications like the Los Angeles Times, National Geographic, Miami Herald, Orange County Business Journal, Long Beach Press Telegram, Injuve Magazine (Spain) and More Magazine, online.
+A former journalist in the U.S. and Spain, Valerie has written and contributed to articles and essays in publications like the Los Angeles Times, National Geographic, Miami Herald, Orange County Business Journal, Long Beach Press Telegram, Injuve Magazine (Spain) and More Magazine, online.

-Valerie is currently studying literacy education at St. John's University, New York.
-She holds a B.A. from the University of California, Berkeley and a Master’s degree from Columbia University.
+Valerie is currently studying Literacy at St. John's University, New York.
+She holds a B.A. degree from the University of California, Berkeley and a Master’s degree from Columbia University.
+She also studied at the Universidad de Salamanca, Spain as an undergraduate.

-Valerie is Mom to Lorena, 22, Auntie to Isaiah, 10, and teacher to countless at-risk and special needs kids, (click to read a letter of support).
-She names, among her passions: savoring hot cocoa, creating fine art drawings, paintings and illustrations, as well as reading and writing creative yarns about "things momentous and mundane in the world of chocolate."
+Valerie names, among her passions: savoring hot cocoa, creating fine art drawings, paintings and illustrations, as well as reading and writing creative yarns about "things momentous and mundane in the world of chocolate."

 "Cocoa Kids Collection Books™ Original Illustration